tunkhine126/handbook/workflow.md

 ### The Do's

- - Divide work to be done into Sprints.
+ - Divide work to be done into [Cycles]/Sprints.
  - Select [Sprint] length of either 1 or 2 weeks, max.
  - Define type of Sprint as either a [Feature Sprint] or a [Housekeeping Sprint].
  - Plan before each [Sprint].